AcidHackInc/AcidHack/README.md

 ```

 Acid Hack is a Minecraft 1.20.1 utility mod for anarchy servers.
+Upgreded 3arthh4ck and GS++.

 ## Installing